decentraland/old-documentation/_posts/design-experience/2018-01-08-design-games.md

 The top 10% of the screen is reserved only for the default Decentraland UI.
 This measure is to prevent scene UIs to pose as official Decentraland UIs or even Browser wallets like Metamask, ensuring a safer experience for players.

+## Physics

+no physics or gravity

+detect overlaps

+collisions in the future

+raycasting

 ## Controller Inputs

 **Your game controls should be limited to basic movements, jumping, point and click, as well as a primary and secondary button.** We will support mobile and Virtual Reality controllers, so we can't assume that everyone has a keyboard.